About the strip > The 00s

 26 Feb 07

-Following a news story on the same subject, Alex found himself sitting on a plane with a dead passenger.
+Following a news story about a corpse being stored on board a plane, Alex found himself sitting next to a deceased passenger.

 09 Apr 07